 The Second: You have never had credit before and therefore there is no information to base your credit rating on.

 Having no credit or poor credit is a major stumbling block to getting a loan because you are viewed as a high risk customer who might default and leave the credit provider struggling to collect the loan repayment.
 It is a known fact that until your credit score is top notch, you won’t fit the standard lending guidelines that banks have to follow.
-All detail of your credit behavior is listed by Credit bureau.
-When you open an account or take on credit of any kind, your repayment behavior is recorded by credit bureau, whether good or bad.

 However, we assist hundreds of clients from South Africa, every month in obtaining loans even if their credit scores are not top notch, but off cause we will check your credit score and affordability, as well as some business rules that is in place to protect our credit providers.